microsoft/fhir-starter/quickstarts/README.md

 + [FHIR-Proxy](https://github.com/microsoft/fhir-proxy)
 + [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader)

 In an effort to simplify the deployment process, [Managed Service Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) are used wherever possible.
-These templates currently link to a repo that contains modifications to ensure that the MSIs function as expected.
+This template currently links to a repo that contains modifications to ensure that the MSIs function as expected.
 This repo is not in sync with the origin repos.
-The bicep code or corresponding ARM templates may be modified to update this reference.
+The bicep code or corresponding ARM template may be modified to update this reference.

 There are only a few required parameters for deployment:
 + Subscription